aws-samples/aws-modernization-with-harness/content/040_harness_setup/_index.md

 # Harness Setup

-Once you have [signed up](http://bit.ly/exclusive-trial) for an account with Harness, you can log into Harness by heading to [app.harness.io](https://app.harness.io) and logging in with your credentials.
+Once you have [signed up for Harness, via the Marketplace subscription](https://aws.amazon.com/marketplace/pp/prodview-6eoxlfcawpdqw), you can log into Harness by heading to [app.harness.io](https://app.harness.io) and logging in with your credentials.
 Harness works on a CD Abstraction Model which will be needed to be filled out.
 The first step will be to install the Harness Delegate into your EKS Cluster.

 In this section, we'll cover the following topics: